 B. Electronic coating gages with a special powder probe.

 C. Non-contact ultrasonic instruments.

-Procedure A uses the inexpensive DeFelsko Powder Comb which works much the same way as a wet film gage.
+Procedure A uses gauges such as the inexpensive DeFelsko Powder Comb which works much the same way as a wet film thickness gage.
 The comb is dragged through the uncured powder and powder height is considered to be a range value between the highest numbered tooth that made a mark and has powder clinging to it, and the next highest tooth that left no mark and has no powder clinging to it.

 Procedure B uses a conventional magnetic or eddy current coating thickness gage but with a specially designed powder probe to measure the thickness of the coating powder.
 Three micro pins, which are integrated into the probe, penetrate the coating powder down to the substrate.
 The probe is manually pressed down to the surface of the powder to effect a height measurement.
 This procedure is applicable to metal substrates only.
 Marks may be made in the powder that may not be covered when the powder flows in the cure process.

 Procedure A and Procedure B result in only a height measurement of the uncured coating powder.
 But thickness specifications are most often stated in cured powder thickness.
 Since coating powders generally diminish in thickness during the curing process, these two procedures require a reduction factor be established to predict cured film thickness for each particular coating powder.